Ad-Vi/discord-blind-test-bot/readme.md

 Discord Bot to play blind tests on Discord.
 This bot was initially developed for a student Association.

+<span style="color:red">Caution: this code need to be cleaned, it is not finished yet</span>.

 ## Installation

 1. Add the bot to your discord server